Panel discusses Myanmar’s history and the impact of the military - NewsBreak

 The problem with the international community is they don’t have enough information about us and what is happening.
 In this era of the information pandemic, in terms of the right to information, it is not just the responsibility of the journalists but also the citizens of the globe.
 We need to use our rights and freedom to reach out to every single piece of information that we are supposed to know.
 Otherwise, our activism will be very specific and narrow.

 That is why I encourage everyone, even if your local media cannot talk about Burma, why don’t you actively look at what is going on in the war?
-Every day after February 1, 2021, there is a protest and resistance inside my country.
+Every day after February 1, 2021, there is a protest and resistance inside my country.67 journalists, media workers killed on the job this year

 Wild: I am curious if you can speak to the global connection of what is happening in Myanmar and how that relates to the larger movement around the world of people fighting against oppression.